 Meeting planners are looking for new destinations that offer experiential components to drive attendance, engagement and leave a lasting impression.
-Hello, Montana!
-I’ve gathered the top seven most frequently asked questions by meeting planners who have never been to Montana, about meeting in Montana, and why choosing Western Montana as a meetings destination is the right decision.
+Hello, Western Montana!
+I’ve gathered the top seven most frequently asked questions by meeting planners who have never been to Montana, about meeting in Montana, and why choosing Western Montana as a meetings destination could be the right decision.

 Q: My attendees/clients are looking for more experiential destinations; what can Western Montana’s Glacier Country offer for offsite experiences?

 For other experiential adventures, here is a partial list; you choose the fun.
 When in season, pick sweet Flathead cherries from an orchard.
 Ride the alpine slide or take a gondola ride for spectacular views at Whitefish Mountain Resort.
 Cast a line into a blue-ribbon trout stream.
 Soak in a hot spring.
 Stand-up paddleboard or kayak on the largest freshwater lake in the West—Flathead Lake.
 Personalize a Glacier National Park trip with The Glacier Institute.
-Set up a tour and meet with an actual smokejumper and see what he/she wears when parachuting in to fight a wildfire.
 Enjoy a historical walking/architecture tour.
 Take in a small-town rodeo.
 Mine for sapphires.
 Experience a Broadway-caliber theater performance.
 Visit a local Flathead Valley lavender farm and make lavender sachets or lemonade.
 Meet and listen to a cowboy poet.
 Learn to line dance.
 Talk with a wrangler at a chuckwagon dinner.
 The list goes on.
 In fact, here are 102 things to do.

 Q: Montana seems to be a little more difficult to get to; how would my attendees get there, and which airports would they fly into?

-Q: How expensive is the airfare to fly into Montana?
+Q: How expensive is the airfare to fly into Montana and are they little jets?

 Q: My clients want four- or five-star properties only; do you have those?

 A: The simple answer is YES.
 We have some of the world’s finest luxury guest ranches that are perfect for retreats, executive board meetings and corporate incentive travel programs offering one-of-a-kind experiences.
 Triple Creek Ranch, located in Darby, is a member of the prestigious Relais & Châteaux properties and caters to adults only.
 The Ranch at Rock Creek, located in Philipsburg, is the world’s first Forbes five-star guest ranch resort and offers world-class experiences.
-The largest guest ranch in Western Montana is The Resort at Paws Up, located on 37,000 acres just east of Missoula in Greenough and offers luxurious riverside glamping along with lavish guest homes and à la carte activities for up to 200 guests.
+The largest guest ranch in Western Montana is The Resort at Paws Up, located on 37,000 acres 40 minutes east of Missoula in Greenough and offers luxurious riverside glamping along with lavish guest homes and à la carte activities for up to 200 guests.
+Recently, they also opened the green o offering a resort with in the resort and 12 secluded Haus accommodations that give you the ultimate in privacy while surrounding you in nature.
 Located in Whitefish, The Lodge at Whitefish Lake is the only four-star hotel resort in Montana.

 While not rated by Forbes, other notable retreat locations that will give your attendees all the Montana feels include Flathead Lake Lodge in Bigfork, Wilderness Club located in Eureka, Quinn’s Hot Springs Resort located in Paradise, and Dancing Spirit Lodge in Columbia Falls.
 If a smaller lodge retreat is what you’re after, consider Laughing Horse Lodge in Swan Lake, or Hidden Moose Lodge and Kandahar Lodge in Whitefish.
-For a more downtown retreat, stay at the new Residence Inn by Marriott at the Mercantile in downtown Missoula, surrounded by boutiques, cafés, breweries, distilleries and fine dining options.
+For a more downtown retreat, stay at the new Residence Inn by Marriott at the Mercantile or the AC Hotel by Marriott in downtown Missoula, surrounded by boutiques, cafés, breweries, distilleries and fine dining options.

 Q: How large is the convention center in Western Montana?